- What do you already know about nuclear power?

 Take it Further

-- Create a more accurate uranium molecule model with exact protons, neutrons and the exact locations of the electrons.
+- Create a more accurate uranium atom model with exact protons, neutrons and the exact locations of the electrons.